takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 The normal buffer used for post-process lighting.
 It is not required if both `sunLight` and `skyLight` are disabled.

-`EffectComposer`’s default normal buffer lacks sufficient precision, causing banding in shaded areas.
+`EffectComposer`'s default normal buffer lacks sufficient precision, causing banding in shaded areas.
 Using a floating-point normal buffer resolves this issue.

 #### octEncodedNormal